European banking services

 Opening a business account

-You can open a bank account in any member state of the EU according to that country's rules.
-Banking rules in the EU are not harmonised and requirements vary from country to country.
+You must open a business bank account according to that country's rules.
+Banking rules are not harmonised and requirements vary from country to country.

-To open a business bank account in an EU member state, you are commonly required to provide a number of documents, such as:
+To open a business bank account, you are commonly required to provide a number of documents, such as:

 - proof of identification